Huge portions and fabulous food await you at Hash House a Go Go on the Vegas strip. But get there early, or be prepared for a long wait.

 The waffle was huge and, just like the potatoes, crisp on the outside and fluffy on the inside.
 The flavor was delicious and the waffle itself was nice and light.

 Shauna and I were both considering Andy’s Sage Fried Chicken.
 The server said it was huge, so we decided to split it.
 That’s when we saw on the menu that Adam Richman also tackled it on Man vs. Food.
-For some reason we thought we also needed biscuits and homemade gravy.

 This was the most massive thing I think I’ve ever seen.
 No chance either of us could have even pretended to eat it on our own.
 However, between the 2 of us, we dominated

 I was really surprised that the lower layers of food don’t get mushy.
 The kitchen must plate the dish immediately before it’s brought to the table, because if it sits for any length of time, the quality will suffer significantly.
 The chicken skin wasn’t crispy, but had a really nice coating that had great flavor.
 The chipotle cream sauce was creamy and had just a hint of heat.
 The sauce went really well with the chicken.
 The biscuit in the middle still had good texture.
 It took us a little while to get to the eggs, but they still tasted really delicious.
 Again, not any more mushy than scrambled eggs are naturally.
 The mashed potatoes were good, but it was way too much.
 And by the time you get to the potatoes, you’re struggling to continue eating .